BA (Hons) (Liverpool), MA (IDS), PhD (Swansea).

 Bolivia, Peru, Argentina, UK, Italy, Spain

-I am currently accepting PhD applicants and would be interested in supervising projects on Latin America, as well as those that deal with internal and international migration, social inequalities, including gender relations, ethnicity and race in international development and project that broadly relate to informality in cities of the Global South.
+I am currently accepting PhD applicants and would be interested in supervising projects on migration and social inequalities, including gender relations, ethnicity and race, questions relating to care and project that broadly relate to informality in cities of the Global South.
 If you are interested in discussing an application, please contact me by email and send me a research proposal outlining your main questions, literature review, methodology and proposed study site.